MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-email-summary.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-When Copilot in Outlook and the Sales app are used together, email summaries that are shown in Outlook include sales information that is sourced from your customer relationship management (CRM) system, such as Dynamics 365 or Salesforce CRM.
-You can extend the email summary capability that the Sales app provides with insights from your own application.
+When Copilot in Outlook and the Sales agent are used together, email summaries that are shown in Outlook include sales information that is sourced from your customer relationship management (CRM) system, such as Dynamics 365 or Salesforce CRM.
+You can extend the email summary capability that the Sales agent provides with insights from your own application.

 > [!NOTE]
 > This API replaces the existing _Email Summary Skill_ API (Operation Id: scp-get-email-insights) with a new version.

 ## API description

 You must add the following API description to the action.
-This helps the Sales app identify the correct API to invoke for enriching the capability.
+This helps the Sales agent identify the correct API to invoke for enriching the capability.

 *This action gets additional sales insights that will be shown in C4S email summary experience inside outlook summary.
 The action enhances the existing skills of copilot for sales.*